Poko-Apps/Il2cppDumpDroidGUI/README.md

 # Il2cppDumpDroidGUI
 This is [@Perfare's](https://github.com/Perfare/Il2CppDumper) Modified version of il2cppDumper (GUI)  for Android

-# Open-source
-Obviously it's open-source (However i won't public the source code though).
-It have open-dll's so you can decompile it to see source code 🙈

 # Note
 Before Downloading the apk file , you should know
 1) this app may have one or multiple bugs , that i can't guarantee I'll fix in future 🙄